How to Prepare for Board and IPMAT 2026 Together- A Strategy for Acing the Exams

 IPMAT and board exam preparation require time management.
 Both are speed-based exams, and hence, preparing for one concept can significantly help with the other exam.
 Also, IPMAT preparation sharpens speed and logical thinking, which helps in board preparation.

-Challenges that the students can face when balancing IPMAT with Boards preparation are that the difficulty level of both exams differs.
+Challenges that the students can face when balancing IPMAT with Boards preparation are that the level of difficulty of both exams differs.
 In the IPMAT exam, the questions are more application-based and the difficulty level is higher.
 Also, students can face a time crunch as they would need to balance school, tuition, and IPMAT practice and preparation.

 Q: What is a good score in the IPMAT exam?